Hai4320/How-mobile-cross-platform-works/README.md

 - **Higher CPU/GPU usage and faster battery drain.** Even a "still" Unity screen is doing 60 full redraws per second.
 A native app showing the same screen would draw it once and idle.
 - **Lower input latency.** Because the loop is always running, the gap between a touch and the next rendered frame is at most one frame — critical for games.
 - **No dirty-region rendering.** Unity throws away the entire previous frame and redraws every pixel.
 This is why mobile Unity games warm up the device noticeably faster than native apps.
 - **Frame budget thinking.** Everything on layer 1 (your C# code) must fit inside ~16 ms together with the engine's own work.
-This is why GC spikes, `Resources.Load` on the main thread, and chatty Inspector debugging all show up as stutters.
+This is why GC spikes, `Resources.Load` on the main thread, and excessive logging or heavy main-thread logic all show up as stutters.
 - **Backgrounding behavior is explicit.** When the OS sends the app to background, Unity pauses the loop (`OnApplicationPause`) — you don't get the implicit "do nothing" idle of a native app because there *is* no idle state in the first place.

 **One-line summary of where Unity sits**